 Allyn was a New Yorker, but even though he had been a speech and drama teacher in Syracuse, New York, he actually had to be pushed to think of going to a play in the City.
-We made it to the theater though after one semester of my just digesting all the new things that were competing for my mental digestion
+We made it to the theater though after one semester of my just digesting all the new things that were competing for my mental intake.

 Our first play was a most spellbinding ‘Medea’, originally by Euripides, in a much lauded new adaptation by Robinson Jeffers.
 It was at the Martinique Theater on 32nd Street in January 1965, an off-Broadway theater that has since vanished.
 The star, the African-American actress Gloria Foster, had made her New York City debut in Martin Duberman’s ’In White America’,1 and she made this ‘Medea’ into a heart-breaking experience.

 In the fall of 1965 I again brought up the subject of theater and we picked ‘The Glass Menagerie’ by Tennessee Williams, at the Brooks Atkinson Theater.
 That was real Broadway and it did not give me goose bumps.
 The main problem was likely the seats Allan had bought.
 He was a bit stingy and our seats seemed to be a mile away from the stage, up in the balconies.
 I knew the play vaguely, even though I am not sure I saw our performance of it at Malmö Stadsteater.
 I was thirteen years old then and I doubt if I did.